IslamicRevival/IslamicRevival.github.io/content/blogging_theology/How_can_I_give_to_charity_with_no_money.md

 ### [00:00:00](https://www.youtube.com/watch?v=eou5hLCwTGs&t=0) - [00:00:00](https://www.youtube.com/watch?v=eou5hLCwTGs&t=0)

-The video provides advice on how to give charity, regardless of one's financial situation.
+ provides advice on how to give charity, regardless of one's financial situation.
 The advice includes suggestions for working with one's hands, helping others in distress, and refraining from harming others.

-**[00:00:00](https://www.youtube.com/watch?v=eou5hLCwTGs&t=0)** This video provides advice on how to give charity, regardless of one's financial situation.
+**[00:00:00](https://www.youtube.com/watch?v=eou5hLCwTGs&t=0)**  provides advice on how to give charity, regardless of one's financial situation.
 The advice includes suggestions for working with one's hands, helping others in distress, and refraining from harming others.

 ## Full transcript with timestamps